UBC-MDS/DSCI_522_group_10_2022/doc/boardgame_rating_predictor_report.md

 ridge linear regression model and the random forest (RF) model.
 For each model, we used 5-fold cross-validation in a randomized search to find their respective hyperparameter values that return the best score, using the $R^2$ score as the performance metric.
-The table below shows that both models perform better than the dummy baseline, although they have fairly low cross-validation scores with less than 50% accuracy.
-The RF model returns a better cross-validation score (0.410) than the ridge model (0.375), although it has a much slower fit time.
+The mean absolute percent error (MAPE) scores are also shown to display how far off predicted user ratings were from their actual values.
+Table 1 below shows that both models perform better than the dummy baseline, although they have fairly low cross-validation scores with less than 50% accuracy.
+The RF model returns a better cross-validation $R^2$ score (0.410) than the ridge model (0.375), although it has a much slower fit time.
+The MAPE scores are also slightly better for the RF model (7.6%) than for the Ridge model (7.8%).
 Additionally, both models appear to be over-fitting the data, with a large gap between the train score and cross-validation score, despite hyperparameter optimization.
-Nonetheless, since the RF model produced a higher cross-validation score, we refit the data using the RF model as the final board game rating predictor.
+Nonetheless, since the RF model produced better cross-validation score, we refit the data using the RF model as the final board game rating predictor.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>